afolabiabass/ha-linux-server-config/README.md

 * Disable the default virtual host:  $ sudo a2disste 000-default.conf
 * Enable the new virtual host: $ sudo a2ensite FlaskApp.conf
-* Create a wsgi file for the app
-* The wsgi file sits inside the parent FlaskApp directory: $ sudo nano /var/www/FlaskApp/flaskapp.wsgi
+* Create a wsgi file for the app.
+The wsgi file sits inside the parent FlaskApp directory: $ sudo nano /var/www/FlaskApp/flaskapp.wsgi
 * Paste the text below inside the flaskapp.wsgi file:

 	```